sunshinescience/sunshinescience.github.io/_posts/2019-07-26-pandas-cheatsheet.md

 <img src="/assets/img/DataFrame_example.png" width="350" height="200">

 ## Reading and writing data
+The general syntax used to read a file into a pandas DataFrame is to use a reader function such as pandas.read_file(), where file is the type of file you want to read in as a DataFrame.
+For example, to read a csv file, the syntax is `pandas.read_csv`.
+The reader functions usually return a pandas object (e.g., a DataFrame).
+The corresponding writer functions are object methods that are accessed via DataFrame.to_file().
+For example, to write to a csv file, the syntax would be `DataFrame.to_csv()`.
+Please see the pandas [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html) for the available readers and writers.

 ## Viewing and assessing data
 In the following examples, much of the [functionality](https://pandas.pydata.org/pandas-docs/stable/getting_started/basics.html#basics) common to pandas data structures will be applied to DataFrame, but it can also be applied to Series.
 To view the DataFrame, run the name of the DataFrame: